alisaifee/coredis/docs/source/compatibility.rst

 ZPOPMIN
 *******

-Remove and return members with the lowest scores in a sorted set
+Returns the lowest-scoring members from a sorted set after removing them.
+Deletes the sorted set if the last member was popped.

 - Documentation: `ZPOPMIN <https://redis.io/commands/zpopmin>`_
 - Implementation: :meth:`~coredis.Redis.zpopmin`